ajcutuli/ajcutuli.github.io/_pages/about.md

 **Hello!**
 ---
 My name is Aric.
-I'm currently a Masters student of Financial Engineering at Columbia University, where I concentrate in machine learning.
+I'm currently a Masters student of Financial Engineering at Columbia University.
 At the Center for Climate Systems Research, I am conducting research on probabilistic models of human migration flows under the supervision of [Dr. Upmanu Lall](http://www.columbia.edu/~ula2/) and [Dr. Michael J. Puma](https://people.climate.columbia.edu/users/profile/michael-joseph-puma).

 Broadly speaking, I'm interested in the application and advancement of quantitative and computational methods to make better decisions in uncertain environments.
 In this regard, I find Bayesian inference, reinforcement learning, stochastic control, information theory, and their intersections to be philosophically attractive.
 Domains of practical interest to me are complex adaptive systems that evolve through agents' decisions, such as markets and social networks.